Below is your observing guide for January and February 2026.

 Jupiter

-• Visibility: Visible most of the night in Taurus
+Visibility: Visible most of the night in Gemini

-• Best viewing: At any time, best is when it is high in the sky
+Best viewing: At any time, the best time is when it is high in the sky from about 10pm.
+As the planet is at opposition on January 10, this period provides an excellent time to view Jupiter.

 Saturn